-At Hamilton Ross Solicitors our civil court lawyers and solicitors provide court services to our clients in Airdrie, Coatbridge, Motherwell, Bellshill, Wishaw and throughout the rest of Lanarkshire.
+At Hamilton Ross Solicitors our civil court lawyers and solicitors provide court services to our clients in Airdrie, Coatbridge, Motherwell, Bellshill, Wishaw and throughout the rest of Lanarkshire and beyond.
 We are able to provide advice in connection with any of the following:

 - Housing issues including eviction actions for rent arrears